csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 - hierarchy
 - **sparse distributed representations (SDR)** - vectors with thousands of bits, mostly 0s
   - bits of representation encode semantic properties
+  - ex. k-winner-take-all layer (needs boosting term to favor units that are activated less frequently so that a few neurons don't take all the info)
 - inputs
   - data from the senses
   - copy of the motor commands